-- product performance and functionality; - product quality and reliability; - · breadth of product portfolio and pre-defined integrations; - global presence and high-quality customer service and support; - · specific industry knowledge, vision, and experience; and - · price.
+- product performance and functionality; - product quality and reliability; - · breadth of product portfolio and pre-defined integrations; - global presence and high-quality customer service and support; - specific industry knowledge, vision, and experience; and - price

 We believe that our success depends primarily on our ability to provide technologically advanced and cost-effective solutions and services.
-We expect that competition will increase as other established and emerging companies enter our market and as new products, services, and technologies are introduced, such as SaaS.
-In recent years, there has also been significant consolidation among our competitors, which has improved the competitive position of several of these companies.
-See "Risk Factors-Risks Related to Our Business-Competition, Markets, and Operations-Intense competition in our markets and competitors with greater resources than us may limit our market share, profitability, and growth" under Item 1A for a more detailed discussion of the competitive risks we face.
+Some of our competitors have superior brand recognition and significantly greater financial or other resources than we do.
+We expect that competition will increase as other established and emerging companies enter our markets or we enter theirs, and as new products, services, and technologies are introduced, such as SaaS.
+In addition, consolidation is common in our markets and has in the past and may in the future improve the position of our competitors.
+See "Risk Factors-Risks Related to Our Business-Competition, Markets, and Operations-Intense competition in our markets and competitors with greater resources than us may limit our market share, profitability, and growth" under Item 1A of this report for a more detailed discussion of the competitive risks we face.